brandur/sorg/content/fragments/go-recover.md

 ---
-title: Global Recovery in Go With Defer
+title: Global recovery in Go with defer
 published_at: 2014-09-21T17:53:09Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---